Wall St Week Ahead-Defensives, energy, dividend plays gain favor as market swoons anew

 NEW YORK, Sept 2 (Reuters) - Fresh volatility in U.S. stocks is pushing some investors to hunker down in areas of the market that have been relatively strong during a brutal year for equities, including energy shares, defensive names and dividend-payers.

-While few sectors of the market have been spared during the index's 16% selloff this year, some have fared comparatively better, a dynamic investors hope will blunt further losses in their portfolios if asset prices remain volatile.
+While few sectors of the market have been spared during the index's nearly 18% selloff this year, some have fared comparatively better, a dynamic investors hope will blunt further losses in their portfolios if asset prices remain volatile.

 Sectors such as consumer staples .SPLRCS, healthcare .SPXHC and utilities .SPLRCU have fallen less steeply than the broader S&P 500 throughout the year.
 Investors tend to gravitate toward companies in these areas during uncertain times, expecting consumers to continue spending on medicine, food and other necessities despite economic turmoil.